How To Straighten Fishing Line: All Line Types

 Do not leave your line in wet or damp areas.

-Fishing line should be changed every 2 to 3 years since it will naturally degrade and become weaker, which can result in weak knots and you losing some big fish.
+The fishing line should be changed every 2 to 3 years since it will naturally degrade and become weaker, which can result in weak knots and losing some big fish.

 Avoid Cheap Fishing Lines